-When buying a Chanel handbag, a Balmain blazer or sipping a glass of champagne at Les Caves du Roy in Saint-Tropez, luxury consumers do not only purchase the good or service, but they also realize a dream, and expect a part of the brand history and heritage to be transferred to them.
+When buying a Chanel handbag, a Balmain blazer or sipping a glass of champagne at Les Caves du Roy in Saint-Tropez, luxury consumers do not only The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. the good or service, but they also realise a dream, and expect a part of the brand history and heritage to be transferred to them.

 In-store experience is an essential point that luxury brands compete on, apart from quality, elegance and prestige.
 Privileged customers must feel relaxed and pampered in a luxury store.

 Luxury and digital: a controversy

-The latter is accessible and used by everyone; it is a true symbol of democratisation since the 90s.
+The latter is accessible and used by everyone; it has been a true symbol of democratisation since the 90s.
 It is ever growing, and represents a huge community of 3.2 billion users.

 The reasons why these two worlds are different are quite obvious.
 One is élite and limited to a certain social class, while the other is, on the contrary, very accessible to everyone, rich or poor.

 Today’s luxury: dreaming through digital

 It became a competitive advantage, and an important element to the brand image.
 Like Cartier’s odyssey web-series, many brands are creating beautiful digital initiatives that brings them closer to their client, providing them with an innovative yet prestigious experience, both in-store and online.

 In a previous article, I discussed the partnership between Yves Saint Laurent and Google glass.
 The concept is brilliant.
 Its aim is to offer customers an interactive experience in-store and follow them through the online stages of the purchasing process.

 Van Cleef & Arpels created minisite for the brand allowing their customers to dream of a beautiful fairy tail.
 The jewellery brand perfectly proves the point that luxury possesses so many cards to play in digital, like the one of storytelling.

-Useful information about customers is collected and stored, to offer them a better experience, that is personalized and interactive.
+Useful information about customers is collected and stored, to offer them a better experience, that is personalised and interactive.
 This brings the brand and its customers closer.
 In addition to that, digital tools are used by the biggest brands to make their customers discover and dream more…